Argentine peso slides, stocks rebound at close

 "Today's trade moved in time with the Dow Jones, with a strong recovery toward the close due to a surge of buying that focused on companies with a domestic emphasis," said Mariano Tavelli, a trader at the Tavelli & Co brokerage.

-The MerVal's late recovery was led by media group Clarin CLA.BA, which rose 9.98 percent to 4.52 pesos per share and energy group Pampa Energia (PAM.BA: Cotización), up 4.76 percent to 1.1 peso.
+The MerVal's late recovery was led by media group Clarin (CLA.BA), which rose 9.98 percent to 4.52 pesos per share and energy group Pampa Energia (PAM.BA), up 4.76 percent to 1.1 peso.

 Volume was modest at $14.5 million.
 Of active issues 23 advanced, 20 declined and 14 were unchanged.